cmrajan/wnframework/docs/docs_v170/reference/auth.rst

 .. class:: Authentication(self, form, in_cookies, out_cookies, out)

    A new Authenticate object is created at the beginning of any request.
-It will manage login, session and cookies. :method: update must be called at the end of the request to update cookies and session.
+It will manage login, session and cookies. :method:`update` must be called at the end of the request to update cookies and session.

+   The constructor will also set the global `webnotes.conn`, `webnotes.session` and `webnotes.user`

    To enable a login, the :object:form must have a cmd = "login" (see request handling for more details)